Jay-Patel-Engineer/Jay-Patel-Engineer.github.io/_projects/RC Aircraft/index.md

 ---
 ## Project Introduction
 The goal of this project is to design an aircraft that is capable of flight.
-In the case of this project, succesful performance metrics are defined as the aircraft's ability to maintain static stability, dynamic stability, and steady longitudinal flight.
+In the case of this project, successful performance metrics are defined as the aircraft's ability to maintain static stability, dynamic stability, and steady longitudinal flight.
 ## Initial Aircraft Modeling
 By modeling the aircraft using XFLR5 and Solidworks, a baseline set of parameters can be obtained that are essential for all of the calculations necessary.
 By using SolidWorks, it is possible to extract a simulated inertia tensor for the aircraft.
-These moments of inertia can then be inputted into XFLR5 to simulate the aircraft under an airspeed of 10 m/s.
+These moments of inertia can then be input into XFLR5 to simulate the aircraft under an airspeed of 10 m/s.
 {% include image-gallery.html images="CAD_aircraft.png" height="400"%}
 <span style="font-size: 15px">SolidWorks Model of Aircraft and Inertia Tensor</span>
 {% include image-gallery.html images="XFLR5_sim.png" height="400"%}